Galanthus elwesii: Distribution

-A native of the Caucasus in Europe, the species has been widely introduced elsewhere.
+A native of the Balkans and Asia Minor, the species has been widely introduced elsewhere.

 Cultivation

 Galanthus elwesii is grown as an ornamental plant in gardens where it easily naturalises.
 Bulbs planted in the autumn flower in the early spring.
 Propagation is by separation of bulbils after flowering.

 In the UK, the following have received the Royal Horticultural Society's Award of Garden Merit: